 Another idea: a reflective tarpaulin that you put on your tent.
 For example, the insulating blanket from the first aid kit is well suited.
 The silver side up, please.

-Important: With a tarpaulin, leave a space between the tent and the tarpaulin so the air can flow through.
-An insulating blanket on the other hand should be attached directly to the tent with duct tape.
+Alternatively, of course, a tarp is also possible, which then serves as a kind of awning.
+This also protects your tent from bird droppings and tree sap.
+With a tarpaulin, leave a space between the tent and the tarpaulin so the air can flow through.
+An insulating blanket, on the other hand, should be attached directly to the tent with duct tape.
 Otherwise, it will fly away quickly.

 Tent dismantling